grandview overlook

 With the rise of diesel locomotives replacing steam engines plus the Great Depression, Thurmond declined rapidly in the 1930’s and 40’s.
 The NPS has worked to preserve and restore parts of this historic district, and you can explore it for yourself!

-There isn’t much to do here, but it was really cool to imagine what this town was like back in its heyday.
-The railroad here is still active- we saw a train come through during our short 30-minute visit!
+There isn’t much to do here besides visit the small museum, but it was really cool to imagine what this town was like back in its heyday.
+The railroad here is still active– we saw a train come through during both visits when we have been here!

 The NPS has a walking tour of Thurmond if you’d like to learn more about the history.